elishatrust/pos/README.md

-# School Management System | Laravel Project
+# Point Of Sale - POS System | Laravel Project

 # Technologies Used